-AT 5660 - Therapeutic Modalities (3)
+AT 5660 - Therapeutic Modalities (3: 3 lecture, 0 lab)

 Principles related to the physiological effects, treatment parameters, intended outcomes utilizing Evidence Based Medicine in the practical application of the various modalities discussed.
 Prerequisite(s): AT 5610, AT 5620, AT 5630 and admission to the MSAT program.
 Corequisite(s): AT 5640 and AT 5650.
 An additional fee is associated with this course.